chaehyeonsong/discocal/README.md

 - **eccentricity_threshold**: the length ratio between a blob's major and minor axis.
 You can refine these parameters in the TargetDetector class.

-# Bibtex

-Please use and cite our works using below bibtex.

-	@INPROCEEDINGS { chsong-2024-cvpr,
-		AUTHOR = { Chaehyeon Song and Jaeho Shin and Myung-Hwan Jeon and Jongwoo Lim and Ayoung Kim }, TITLE = { Unbiased Estimator for Distorted Conic in Camera Calibration }, BOOKTITLE = { IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) }, YEAR = { 2024 },
-		MONTH = { June. },
-		ADDRESS = { Seattle },
-	}